-If the commuted value of your pension at retirement for your service up to December 31, 1992 is less than 20% of the CPP earnings ceiling (e.g. less than \$10,220 in 2013) or your annual pension is less than 10% of the CPP earnings ceiling (e.g. less than \$5,110 in 2013), it will be paid out in a lump sum.
+If the transfer value of your pension at retirement for your service after December 31, 1992 is less than 20% of the CPP earnings ceiling (e.g. less than \$11,060 in 2017), it will be paid out in a lump sum.
 Any amount transferred directly to your personal RRSP is not subject to income tax (within limits).
 You must pay income tax on any cash payment you receive from the Plan; tax will be withheld at source if you choose this option.